Make the Project Memorable and Accessible

 Their racial, ethnic, gender and professional backgrounds were diverse.
 Professors, artists, psychologists, educators, engineers, organizers ― each person brought insight that led to several revisions including but not limited to: an FAQ page, an Instagram share option, and specific content trigger warnings.

 Wavering Stripes was launched to the public in August 2020.
-Current analytics reveal the average visitor reads 4 stories, an indicator of the website's ability to immerse and engage visitors.
+The website has now reached audiences in over 65 countries, and current analytics reveal the average visitor reads 4 stories — indications of the website's ability to immerse and engage visitors.